chaseisabelle/sqs2go/sqs2stdout/README.md

 # sqs2nothing

-_forward messages from sqs to...nothing_
+_forward messages from sqs to stdout_

 ---

 ### description

-use this tool to consume messages from an sqs queue and just drop them. essentially, this will just drain a queue.
+use this tool to consume messages from an sqs queue and print them to stdout

+### example

+see a fully functioning example [here](https://github.com/chaseisabelle/sqs2go-examples/sqs2stdout)

 ### usage